What is that funny tape that sportsmen use?

 The purpose of the tape is to support the body’s muscles and joints during rehabilitation.
 It is effective because it does so with the minimum amount of restriction on the body’s natural range of motion.

 Although it became more widely seen and heard about after the Olympics in Beijing in 2008, it has actually been around since the 1970s.
-It was developed by a Japanese/ American chiropractor with the rather cool name of Kenzo Kase.
+It was developed by a Japanese/American chiropractor with the rather cool name of Kenzo Kase.
+You can have a peek at this web-site to know more about the works and duties of chiropractor.

 His goal was to make a product that mimicked human skin.
 The tape is made from cotton fibers woven with polymer elastic strands.
 It can stretch up to 140% of its original length.